 Please use these details for all enquiries for any European Wicked depot as we deal with all reservations and enquiries at the same central location.

 Wicked is all over Europe!
 Our main HQ is in London, so this is where most of our vans start their Wicked life.
 In the UK we also have a depot in Scotland (Edinburgh).
 In the republic of Ireland we have a base in Dublin.
 We are big fans of flexible, independent travel so you can do one way hires between any of our depots subject to availability.
-Our mainland European depots are based in Amsterdam (Holland), Berlin and Munich (Germany), Rome and Venice (Italy), Barcelona (Spain) and Malaga (Spain) and Prague (Czech Republic).
+Our mainland European depots are based in Amsterdam (Netherlands), Berlin and Munich (Germany), Rome and Venice (Italy), Barcelona and Malaga (Spain), Wroclaw (Poland) and Faro (Portugal).

 If you want to make a booking, please do this online, as our system is now set up to obtain all your information through the website.